 - Severe headaches

-- Erections that last longer than 4 hours
+- Erections that last longer than four hours

 - Visual changes (like loss of sight)

-If you notice any severe or prolonged symptoms, contact a doctor immediately.
+If you notice any severe or prolonged symptoms at all, contact a healthcare provider immediately.
 It doesn’t matter how rare a side effect is if you’re the one experiencing it.

 Each ED medication has its own unique drug interactions and side effects that you should be aware of when choosing the right treatment.
-Read the IMPORTANT SAFETY INFORMATION for Viagra, Cialis, and Levitra for more information about risks, including potential drug interactions.
-Talk to your doctor to choose the best treatment based on your medical history, symptoms, and preferences.
+Talk with your healthcare provider to choose the best treatment based on your medical history, symptoms, and preferences.